Welcoming New Leadership Communities: The Success Network Broadens Its Reach

 Leadership Communities continue to lead the way in supporting students as they transition from high school to postsecondary education.
 For example, 1,789 (78%) of the 2,422 students across the state who earned a College and Career Pathway Endorsement were from Leadership Communities.

-In addition, the percentage of students from Leadership Communities taking remedial courses has declined at higher rates than overall Illinois results: by 27 percentage points in math compared to 22 percentage points statewide, and by 19 percentage points in reading compared to 15 percentage points statewide.
+In addition, the percentage of students from Leadership Communities taking remedial courses has declined at higher rates than overall Illinois results: by 27 percentage points in math compared to 22 percentage points statewide, and by 20 percentage points in reading compared to 13 percentage points statewide since the Success Network began.
 This means tens of thousands of students can enter credit-bearing math and English courses in two-year universities and some four-year institutions, saving them time and money.